 The challenges of the Cricket World Cup

 There is one key difference between all the practice matches, all the prep, and the real thing: pressure.

-From an England perspective, the team goes in as favourites, and individuals won’t want to let the team down.
-Whether as a batsman trying to maintain the strike rate, a bowler trying to limit runs or take wickets, or a fielder under a high catch – there is no shortage of sources of individual pressure player keen to do his country proud.
+This is especially true for the team that goes into the competition as the favourite because individuals won’t want to let the team down.
+Whether as a batsman trying to maintain the strike rate, a bowler trying to limit runs or take wickets, or a fielder under a high catch, there is no shortage of sources of individual pressure on a player keen to do his country proud.